brucezztong/ZZTong-Prefabs/README.txt

 GOAL:

-My goal is to provide semi-plain "meat and potatoes" POIs, Parts, Tiles, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.
+This modlet provides semi-plain "meat and potatoes" POIs, Parts, Tiles, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.
 I hope you'll find these to be good enough to help round out the